grafana/dskit/ring/example/local/README.md

 ![Memberlist Status Page](./images/local-memberlist.png)

-7. You can also get the `ring` infomartion as a client.
+7. You can also get the `ring` information as a client.

 ```
 ./local -mode=client